-Mine rehabilitation asset, recognized under the mine and mining properties are disclosed in Note 10.
+The carrying amount of mine rehabilitation asset, recognized under the mine and mining properties is disclosed in Note 10.

-Provision for mine site rehabilitation and decommissioning are disclosed in Note 15.
+Provision for mine site rehabilitation and decommissioning is disclosed in Note 15.

 Assessing the Impairment of Mining Rights and Deferred Exploration Costs.
 The Group assesses mining rights and deferred exploration costs for impairment only when there are indicators that impairment exists.
 Indicators of impairment include, but are not limited to: